Wednesday, 29 February 2012

 DELIGHT

 Delight!
 When I hear this word, or say this word I smile.
 Is it a word that is used overly much?
 I hear it in greeting sometimes "I'm delighted to meet you."
 But true delight can't be put in a box that way, and made small.
 It is big, bigger, HUGE!
 To me, it is an outpouring and overspilling of absolute joy.
 What delights me?
 When I really think about this the list is huge.
 It's my children with their giggles, their individuality, their personality, their talents, their cross faces, their struggles, their delights.
 They make my heart sing.
 My friendships that build, and can be loving enough to be honest.
 It's hot tea on a rainy day, no actually on any day!
 It's playing at a children's play park trying to swing higher and higher than my son.
 Seeing raindrops on petals, eating chocolate, letters from home and dancing - yes dancing my heart out!
 There used to be a dessert in England called Angel Delight.
 I wonder what the Angels delight in?
-They sing praises all day long, and sing and pray for us.
+They sing praises all day long..
 Their joy and delight is immense!
 What delights you?

 Wednesday, 8 February 2012